martin-knap/claude-skills-mcp/README.md

 **An open-source project by [K-Dense AI](https://k-dense.ai)** - creators of autonomous AI scientists for scientific research.

-This MCP server enables any MCP-compatible AI assistant to intelligently search and retrieve skills from our curated [Claude Scientific Skills](https://github.com/K-Dense-AI/claude-scientific-skills) repository and other skill sources like the [Official Claude Skills](https://github.com/anthropics/skills).
+This MCP server enables any MCP-compatible AI assistant to intelligently search and retrieve skills from the [martin-knap/skills](https://github.com/martin-knap/skills) repository (the default remote source) or any local/remote repositories you configure.

 <a href="https://cursor.com/en-US/install-mcp?name=claude-skills-mcp&config=eyJjb21tYW5kIjoidXZ4IGNsYXVkZS1za2lsbHMtbWNwIn0%3D">
   <picture>